sparkflows/sparkflows-docs/docs/databricks/browsing-tables.rst

 Browsing Databricks Tables
 ===========================

-Fire Insights allows you to Browse your Databricks Connection.
+Fire Insights allows you to Browse your Databricks Database & Table.

 Go to ``DATABROWSERS/Connections``.
 ----------------------